 View larger timeline [PDF, 90 KB]

-CloseAn emerging preferred corridor has been announced for Te Hana to Port Marsden Highway.
+CloseIn April 2025, an emerging preferred corridor was announced for Te Hana to Port Marsden Highway.
 This includes an Alternative to the Brynderwyns Hills, which remains a priority.

 To select an emerging preferred corridor we have taken all previous work done in the corridor into account, and looked at factors such as recent weather events, how the corridor performs as a whole, ground and soil conditions, and environmental and cultural impacts.
 These factors all feed into how much the road will cost and how it will be built.